c5ke/c5ke_sidequest_W2/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
+The code was written by Dr. Karen Cochrane.
+ChatGPT was used to generate addittional features like stars and balls to play with.

 ---